How Energy-Efficient Construction Methods Can Change the Way We Build

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 Green building and sustainable architecture are popular concepts these days.
 In the U.S., building efficiency revenue rose from $75.26 billion in 2017 to $83.05 billion in 2018.
-If our children and grandchildren want to inherit a livable earth, eco-friendly initiatives must become the new normal.
+If our children and grandchildren want to inherit a livable earth, energy-efficient construction must become the new normal.

 Designing buildings with sustainability in mind is changing essential structures from the foundation on up.
 Discover how energy-efficient construction is changing how we build.